panglesd/slipshow/docs/quick-start.rst

    $ slipshow --help

-If the help shows up, you successfully installed Slipshow!
+If the help shows up, you have installed Slipshow successfully!

 Using ``opam``
 ==============

-Slipshow is packaged in the default ``opam`` repository so you can install it simply with
+Slipshow's package is available in the default ``opam`` repository, so you can install it simply with:

 .. code-block:: shell